rshurts/gke-cd-with-spinnaker/README.md

 This is a guide to deploying spinnaker to GKE to set up a continuous delivery pipeline.

+> **Warning**
+>
-> Warning: This is a work in progress.
+> This is a work in progress.
 Please review all code and configuration for applicability to your solution and submit pull requests back to improve the quality of this pipeline.

 To Do:
 - [ ] Setup Terraform remote state.